-The Kenan-Flagler Energy MBA program is very pleased to report that two courses, The Business of Oil and Gas Exploration/Production (the Upstream) and Strategy and Value Creation at the Energy Firm (Energy Consulting), are back in the lineup for the 2019-20 academic year.
+The UNC Kenan-Flagler Energy MBA program is very pleased to report that two courses, The Business of Oil and Gas Exploration/Production (the Upstream) and Strategy and Value Creation at the Energy Firm (Energy Consulting), are back in the lineup for the 2019-20 academic year.
 Both courses were not offered last year due to faculty retirements.
 Even better, the faculty recreating these courses are accomplished professionals still working in their fields.

 The Energy Consulting course will be taught by Chris Vlahoplus, a partner at the Scott Madden consulting firm for over 20 years.
-A civil engineer from the University of South Carolina, Chris also has a Masters in nuclear engineering from M.I.T. and an MBA from UNC Kenan-Flagler.
+A civil engineer from the University of South Carolina, Chris also has a master’s degree in nuclear engineering from MIT and an MBA from UNC Kenan-Flagler.
 After starting as a Duke Energy nuclear safety engineer, Chris moved to Scott Madden where he has run both the energy and the clean tech/sustainability practices.
 Consulting for more than 40 companies, his assignments have focused on electric generation business management, merger integration, strategic and business planning, organizational restructuring, and management models.

-Chris’ approach to Energy consulting begins with a discussion of the types of engagements which consultants undertake for energy firms.
+Chris’ approach to energy consulting begins with a discussion of the types of engagements which consultants undertake for energy firms.
 After a general survey of the electric utility industry, Chris will focus on the major strategic issues facing that industry.
 Here he will emphasize the ways in which consultants can employ both their knowledge of the industry and well-honed techniques for strategic analysis and merger integration to add value.
 Attention will also be given to the challenges posed by the unfolding energy transition and to how utilities employ consultants to assist them in dealing with their regulatory bodies.
-A separate portion of the course on consulting for oil & gas companies will be taught by Professor Arbogast.
+A separate portion of the course on consulting for oil and gas companies will be taught by Professor Arbogast.

 The Upstream course is a core course within the Energy Concentration while Energy Consulting is an elective.
-Please join me in welcoming Dan and Chris to our Kenan-Flagler Energy faculty.